"If you're jobless at 25, you must be unemployed, right?"

 Note: In the case of structural unemployment, we assume that the wage rate does not fall immediately and the market creates excess supply of labour at the original wage after the demand falls.
 If the market adjusted immediately, then there would be no structurally unemployed as by definiton, the market has no excess supply (no one is looking to work and cant find work)

-FRICTIONAL UNEMPLOYMENT refers to those unemployed workers who are 'BETWEEN JOBS', which means they are in the process of looking for work for the first time, or looking for a new job.
+FRICTIONAL UNEMPLOYMENT "This refers to those unemployed workers who are 'BETWEEN JOBS', which means they are in the process of looking for work for the first time, or looking for a new job."

 It is a ‘naturally occurring’ type of unemployment that is unavoidable and is not considered serious because…